Two-pion production in electron-polarized proton scattering

 \section{Abstract}

-Process of two pion production in electron - polarized proton scattering is investigated.
-In Weizs\"acker-Williams approximation the differential spectral distributions and the spin-momentum correlations are considered.
-The spin correlation effects caused by $\rho$-meson widths are estimated to be of order of several percents.
-Both channels of $\pi^+\pi^-$ and $\pi^+\pi^0$ creation are considered.
+The process of two pion production in the electron-polarized proton scattering is investigated.
+In the Weizs\"acker-Williams approximation the differential spectral distributions and the spin-momentum correlations are considered.
+The spin correlation effects caused by $\rho$-meson widths are estimated to be of an order of several per cent.
+Both channels of the $\pi^+\pi^-$ and $\pi^+\pi^0$ creation are considered.
 The effects of intermediate excited baryons are not considered.
 The spectral distributions on pion energy fractions in polarized and unpolarized cases are presented analytically and numerically.